danielyxie/bitburner/markdown/bitburner.officeapi.throwparty.md

 ## OfficeAPI.throwParty() method

-Assign an employee to a job.
+Throw a party for your employees

 <b>Signature:</b>